-- · battery.charge and battery.charge.low
+- battery.charge and battery.charge.low

-- · battery.runtime and battery.runtime.low
+- battery.runtime and battery.runtime.low

-- 3. The upsmon primary notices and sets "FSD" the "forced shutdown" flag to tell all secondary systems that it will soon power down the load.
+- The upsmon master notices and sets "FSD" the "forced shutdown" flag to tell all slave systems that it will soon power down the load.

-(If you have no secondary systems, skip to step 6)
+(If you have no slaves, skip to step 6)

-- 4. upsmon secondary systems see "FSD" and:
+- 4. upsmon slave systems see "FSD" and:

-- generate a NOTIFY\SHUTDOWN event
+- generate a NOTIFY_SHUTDOWN event

 - wait FINALDELAY seconds typically 5

 - call their SHUTDOWNCMD

-- · disconnect from upsd
+- disconnect from upsd

-- 5. The upsmon primary system waits up to HOSTSYNC seconds (typically 15) for the secondary systems to disconnect from upsd.
-If any are still connected after this time, upsmon primary stops waiting and proceeds with the shutdown process.
+- 5. The upsmon master system waits up to HOSTSYNC seconds (typically 15) for the slaves to disconnect from upsd.
+If any are connected after this time, upsmon stops waiting and proceeds with the shutdown process.

-- 6. The upsmon primary:
+- 6. The upsmon master:

-- generates a NOTIFY\SHUTDOWN event
+- generates a NOTIFY_SHUTDOWN event

 - waits FINALDELAY seconds typically 5

 - creates the POWERDOWNFLAG file usually /etc/killpower

 - calls the SHUTDOWNCMD

 - 7. On most systems, init takes over, kills your processes, syncs and unmounts some filesystems, and remounts some read-only.

 - 8. init then runs your shutdown script.
 This checks for the POWERDOWNFLAG, finds it, and tells the UPS driver(s) to power off the load.

-- 9. All the systems lose power.
+- 9. The system loses power.

 - 10. Time passes.
 The power returns, and the UPS switches back on.

 - 11. All systems reboot and go back to work.